 - Since November 1, 2006, the Company has leased 41 to 44 sites at 22 resort Properties to Privileged Access (the "Park Pass Lease").
-The Park Pass Lease expires on October 31, 2008. - The Company and Privileged Access have entered into a Site Exchange Agreement for a one-year period beginning September 1, 2007 and ending August 31, 2008.
-Under the Site Exchange Agreement, the Company is allowing Privileged Access to use 20 sites at an Arizona resort Property known as Countryside.
-In return, Privileged Access is allowing the Company to use 20 sites at an Arizona resort Property known as Verde Valley Resort (a property in the TT Portfolio). - On September 15, 2006, the Company and Privileged Access entered into a Park Model Sales Agreement related to a Texas resort Property in the TT Portfolio known as Lake Conroe.
-Under the Park Model Sales Agreement, Privileged Access was allowed to sell up to 26 park models at Lake Conroe.
-Privileged Access is obligated to pay the Company 90% of the site rent collected from the park model buyer.
-All 26 homes have been sold as of December 31, 2007. - The Company advertises in Trailblazer, a magazine that is published by a subsidiary of Privileged Access.
-Trailblazer is an award-winning recreational lifestyle magazine for active campers, which is read by more than 65,000 paid subscribers. - On April 1, 2008, the Company entered into a six-month lease for a corporate apartment located in Chicago, Illinois for use by Mr. McAdams and other employees of the Company and Privileged Access.
-The Company pays monthly rent payments, plus utilities and housekeeping expenses.
-Mr. McAdams and Privileged Access reimburse the Company for their use of the apartment.
+The Park Pass Lease expires on October 31, 2008. - The Company and Privileged Access entered into a Site Exchange Agreement beginning September 1, 2007 and ending May 31, 2008.
+Under the Site Exchange Agreement, the Company allowed Privileged Access to use 20 sites at an Arizona resort Property known as Countryside.
+In return, Privileged Access allowed the Company to use 20 sites at an Arizona resort Property known as Verde Valley Resort (a property in the TT Portfolio).